YanWittmann/how-to-bg3-minifigure/blender-cleanup.md

 #### Meshes

-- You can select islands (connected geometry) by clicking on a vertex on an island (hold shift to select even more) and press `ctrl+l` to select the entire island
+- You can select islands (connected geometry) by clicking on a vertex on an island (hold `shift` to select even more) and press `ctrl+l` to select the entire island.
 - Focusing on specific islands is easy too:
   Select the islands using the shortcut above, press `ctrl+i` and `h` to hide all other vertices.
 - Use `alt+h` to show the entire mesh again.